 04.11 Cross-Cutting Theme.
 For the cross-cutting areas of problem identification and resolution (PI&R) and human performance (HU), a cross-cutting theme is reached when six findings with the same CCA exist in the four quarters assessed during the second quarter review and end-of cycle assessment period.
 For the Safety Conscious Work Environment (SCWE) area, a theme exists with one finding in an 18-month assessment period, or under circumstances described in section 14.
 A cross-cutting theme also exists when there are at least 20 findings in the Human Performance area or at least 12 findings in the PI&R area during the second quarterly assessment review or end-of-cycle assessment period.

 04.12 Degraded Cornerstone.
-A cornerstone that has three or more White inputs or one Yellow input.
+A cornerstone that has three or more White inputs concurrently or one Yellow input.

 04.13 IMC 0350 Process.
 An oversight process that oversees licensee performance, inspections, and restart efforts for plants in shutdown conditions with significant performance and/or operational concerns.